cjphawes/green-unity-project-1/README.md

 ### Future Features to Implement

-- A profile page for the volunteer once they've signed up which integrates with the future feature below.
+- A profile page for the volunteer once they've signed up.
 - Favouriting volunteering opportunities, which can then be viewed in your profile section.
-- Always space for more volunteering opportunities, and with more could comes a filter element for finding opportunities the user wants more easily.
+- A log-in feature as well as sign-up so returning users can log in to their profile.
-- A log in feature as well as sign-up so returning users can log in.
+- Always space for more volunteering opportunities, and with more, a filter element for finding opportunities the user wants more easily.
 - A visual map for showing where in the world these opportunities are located.

 ---

 ## Testing

-- Testing was completed in Google Chrome, Microsoft Edge and Firefox web browsers, on different devices and screen widths.
+- Testing was completed in Google Chrome, Microsoft Edge and Firefox web browsers, on different device screen widths.
 - Every single link goes to the intended location, with the speed of transfer to new page being quick.
 - The sign-up form CTA button was originally an anchor element, however I found that form validation was cancelled due to not being a button element.
 The conumdrum I came across was whether to use the `method="GET"` and my completedsignup.html page to redirect the user too or use `method="POST"` and use the Code Institute's formdump link.
 I opted for the better user experience option.
-However with that in mind, I know I have used the incorrect method due to the nature of a form wanting to POST data not GET, in the real world I would use Javascript or another programming language to redirect the user, whilst using the `method="POST"` to ease the struggle, but with limited knowledge this was the best I could do.
+However with that in mind, I know I have used the incorrect method due to the nature of a form wanting to **POST** data not **GET**.
+In the real world, I would use Javascript or another programming language to redirect the user, whilst using the `method="POST"` to ease the struggle, but with limited knowledge, this was the best I could do.
 - I used the Lighthouse reporting tool in Google Chrome, Microsoft Edge & Firefox to test the performance of the website.
   - First time testing the performance, images massively made the webpage load time slow aswell as the animations.
 To correct this I reduced my image file sizes and changed their formats to webp.
 However this didn't help enough on the opportunities.html page as the load time is still slow.